michael-iglesias/subtractly/README.md

-# Subtractly - Javascript utility to help you with subtracting
+# Subtractly - Javascript utility to help you with subtraction

 _Exports a polymorphic 'subtract()' that can take numbers, strings, objects, & arrays_